SihamTabik/Pistol-Detection-in-Videos/README.md

 1. The datasets used in this work are available through this Link: http://sci2s.ugr.es/weapons-detection

-2. The complete descriptis workthe detection model can be found in this paper:
+2. The complete description workthe detection model can be found in this paper:

 Automatic Handgun Detection Alarm in Videos Using Deep Learning.
 R Olmos, S Tabik, F Herrera.